Information theory for dimensionality reduction in dynamical systems: Comparison of various dimensionality reduction methods

 In cases where one directly computes the probabilities $p_\theta(x|z)$ the first term can be evaluated directly, else it is typically replaced with an $L_2$ loss $\lVert x - g_{\theta}(z)\lVert^2$ (where $g_{\theta}$ is a deterministic neural network), which is equivalent to assuming a Gaussian Ansatz for $p_{\theta}$ with a fixed variance.

 The VIB loss function is very similar to the $\beta$-VAE loss \cite{burgess2018}.
 Rather than attempting to reconstruct the original state $x$, VIB replaces this term with an estimate of the mutual information between the latent variable $z$ and some other relevance variable $y$ (for us, $y=x_{t+\Delta t}$).
 In contrast to DMD and diffusion maps, neither VIB nor $\beta$-VAEs make any mention of transfer operators and are instead motivated by purely statistical considerations.
 As we show in the main text, the latent variables learned by VIB correspond to eigenfunctions of the transfer operator.
 While we cannot claim that that $\beta$-VAEs learn the same thing, some preliminary results in Fig.~\ref{apxfig:vae} suggest they may coincide to some degree.
+In the cyanobacteria dataset, we see that the latent variables learned by a $\beta$-VAE show the same qualitative structure as in VIB, but are less smooth (Fig.~\ref{sifig:comparison}).